 - Upper Thames (200km) Early November

-The CTC Tourist Competition is open to all CTC members, and you do not have to be a regular club rider to join in.
-The list of events is available on the CTC website (see ctc-tourist-competition), and is also published in Cycle magazine at the beginning of the season.
+Cycling UK Tourist Competitions are open to all Cycling UK members, and you do not have to be a regular club rider to join in.
+The list of events is available on the Cycling UK website (see Cycling UK Tourist Competition), and is also published in Cycle magazine at the beginning of the season.
 There are activities all over the country, so you should find something to interest you in your local area.

 Cyclosportive events have been popular in continental Europe for many years, and are gaining popularity in the UK.
 In many respects they are like Audax events, but the most notable difference is a greater level of support – signed routes, mechanical support, feed stations, broom wagon.
 There is no maximum speed restriction, so there is a more competitive atmosphere.
 Finishing times are recorded.